FVL2020/SRDRL/README.md

 python train_degnet.py
 ```

 Put the degradation simulator model in ./experiments/pretrained_models folder.
-TNow you can use the degradation reconstruction loss to train the SR network, run:
+Now you can use the degradation reconstruction loss to train the SR network, run:
 ```
 python train.py
 ```